Students Need To Be In Classrooms, With Masks, This Fall, Education Secretary Says

 Schools should "hit the reset button" this fall

-The roadmap also recommends that school leaders encourage and provide access to vaccination for all eligible students and staff.
+The roadmap also recommends that school leaders encourage and provide access to vaccination for all eligible students and staff members.

 Vaccinated or not, Cardona said students need to be able to return to classrooms, where they have access to school meals and "where they can access the social and emotional support and mental health support professionals that are available in the school."